How is alimony decided?

 - Capital gains income and dividend and interest income which come from assets you have already fairly divided

-- Gross income the court has already considered for setting a child support order
+- Gross income a judge used or is using for a child support order

 If the judge awards “general term alimony” or “rehabilitative alimony,” they may decide not to follow the limits for how long you should pay alimony or how much it should be, if there are good reasons to do so.
 Reasons may include: